-Common Types/Species The predominant tree species is lodgepole pine and ponderosa pine.
-Shrub species that may be present include juniper, Oregon grape and snowberry.
+Common Types/Species The predominant tree species is ponderosa pine.
+This type may include some scattered Douglas-fir, Rocky Mountain juniper, and aspen.
+Shrub species may include wax currant, Rocky Mountain maple, mountain mahogany, and buck brush.
 Montane grasses and forbs are also included in this model.